sapio-lang/sapio/docs/DEVELOPMENT.md

 emulator is required.
 Clippy currently reports warnings from older code; removing that debt is a separate milestone, not a claim that this checkout is warning-free.

-Build every WASM example and exercise direct and cross-module compilation through the CLI:
+Test every WASM example natively, build optimized release guests, and run the complete [example catalog](EXAMPLES.md) through the real host:

 ```sh
 bash contrib/sapio_wasm.sh
 ```

 This requires Python 3.
-The smoke test uses a temporary module cache and compares parsed JSON with checked-in expected results.
-It fails on CLI errors, malformed output, or a changed contract result.
-Each CLI request has a 180-second wall-clock allowance, including native compilation of nested modules, and reports its duration.
+The catalog checks that every workspace guest has a fixture, compiles all 18 modules with their actual schemas, validates complete artifacts, checks payment/timing expectations, compares fresh-instance results, and rejects malformed arguments.
+The two shared interface crates are inventoried separately.
+A CLI smoke test additionally covers cross-module calls, a 521-byte inscription, and mock binding.
+Each catalog process has a 360-second wall-clock allowance for its two create requests; each individual CLI request has 180 seconds.
+Both allowances include native compilation of nested modules.
+Checks use temporary caches and report each case's duration.
+Guest release optimization is required for the catalog: unoptimized compiler guests can approach the 128 MiB module size limit and exhaust fuel on small contracts.
 No jq or global module-cache setup is needed.
+See [inscription validation](INSCRIPTIONS.md).

 The scripts use Cargo's default target directories.
-The WASM script also runs the inscription plugin's native artifact/signing tests and compiles a 521-byte inscription through the real guest ABI.
-See [inscription validation](INSCRIPTIONS.md).
+The native suite also tests the mining payout compiler and the payment example.
+For custom build directories, run the same commands with `CARGO_TARGET_DIR` and pass the resulting binary and WASM paths to `contrib/check_examples.py` and `contrib/check_wasm.py`.

 The pinned fork's Rust suite passes 157 tests, including 51 inscription tests.
 Its dedicated node job separately checks reveals against Bitcoin Core 31.1: